hinelo/Sman/README.md

 # Sman
- a basic java-script like string manipulations header
+ a basic java-script like string manipulations header for c++